sappenin/rfcs/0000-ilp-over-http-auth/0000-ilp-over-http-auth.md

 find this balance.
 This document also describes and clarifies some token-security best practices for Interledger Nodes.

 ## Overview
-This RFC defines the following profiles, each of which allows two ILP nodes to define and agree upon a shared-secret containing at least 32 bytes (256 bits) that can be used to authenticate the other party in an ILP-over-HTTP peering relationship.
+This RFC defines the following profiles, each of which allows two ILP nodes to utilize a previously agreed-upon shared-secret containing at least 32 bytes (256 bits) that can be used to authenticate the other party in an ILP-over-HTTP peering relationship.

 * `SIMPLE`: Allows two ILP nodes to utilize a previously agreed-upon shared-secret as a Bearer token in all ILP-over-HTTP requests.
 Peers SHOULD consider this token to be opaque and SHOULD NOT derive any special meaning from the token.